Mature Masculine

 • True confrontation: Addressing what needs addressing with care for the outcome.

-Test: After you confront, do people feel clearer or smaller?
+Test: After we confront, do people feel clearer or smaller?

 Avoidance Disguised as Patience

-• False version: "Waiting for the right moment" when you're avoiding.
+• False version: "Waiting for the right moment" when we're avoiding.

 • True patience: Sensing timing while remaining committed to addressing the issue.

-Test: Are you preparing for the conversation or hoping it becomes unnecessary?
+Test: Are we preparing for the conversation or hoping it becomes unnecessary?

 Bluntness Disguised as Directness